Naramerk/applyBN/README.md

 ## Contributing

 Contributions to applybn are welcome!
-If you’re interested in improving any of the features or testing new branches, please see the `CONTRIBUTING.md` (WIP) file for details.
+If you’re interested in improving any of the features or testing new branches, please see the [How to contribute](https://anaxagor.github.io/applybn/development/contributing/) section of the documentation.

 ## License